-The ISM is a giant complex system that is hard to study piece by piece.
+The ISM is a giant complex system that is hard to study

-Around the start of the 20th century, astronomers started to recognize that there was material between the stars in the Milky Way
+Around the start of the 20th century, astronomers started to recognize that there was material between the stars in the Milky Way Bright Nebulae Dark Nebulae Image Credit: ESO/E. Guisard © Karin Sandstrom, UC San Diego - Do not distribute without permission

-Bright Nebulae

-Dark Nebulae

-Image Credit: ESO/E. Guisard © Karin Sandstrom, UC San Diego - Do not distribute without permission

-William and Caroline Herschel cataloged dark clouds or "holes".
+William and Caroline Herschel cataloged dark clouds or "holes" with the naked eye.

-1912 The Scientific Papers of Sir William Herschel, (London: The Royal Society & Royal Astronomical Society), Vol II, pg 712.
+The Scientific Papers of Sir William Hersche (London: The Royal Society & Royal Astronomical Society),1912 Vol II, pg 712